DIY Noel Modern Farmhouse Christmas Pillow Cover

 There you go!

-Now get your pillow in there and enjoy your super cute Noel Modern Farmhouse Christmas Pillow Cover!!!
+Now get your pillow insert in there and enjoy your super cute Noel Modern Farmhouse Christmas Pillow Cover!!!

 This is how my lovely Reindeer Buffalo Plaid Christmas Pillow looks in my living room!